Prince Bernhard of Lippe-Biesterfeld: Later life and death

 In 1994, the Prince had a colon tumour removed and suffered severe complications due to respiratory distress.
 In December, his daughter Queen Beatrix rushed to the hospital straight after landing from a trip to Africa.
 By Christmas the prospect of death had faded and by spring the next year he recovered enough to go home.
 His health problems continued in 1998 when he had a prostate swelling and in 1999 when he suffered difficulties breathing and talking.
 He did, however, attend the wedding of his grandson, straight after having prostate surgery.
 In 2000, his life was endangered again when he suffered neurological complications and continued breathing problems.
 Two days after intensive medical attention the Royal Press Office issued a statement the Prince was reading newspapers again.

 Over the following years Bernhard continued to appear at the military parades on the national liberation day celebrating the defeat of Nazi Germany.
-Only when his wife Juliana died in March 2004 did the Prince become exceedingly fragile.
+Only when Juliana died in March 2004 did Bernhard become exceedingly fragile.
 Up to the last moment it remained uncertain if he could attend the royal funeral, which he eventually managed to attend.
 He said his final farewells to his war comrades on Liberation Day in May and in November that same year he was diagnosed with untreatable cancer.

-Prince Bernhard died of lung cancer at the age of 93 at University Medical Center Utrecht in Utrecht on 1 December 2004, two years after the death of his son-in-law Prince Claus; his death suffered from malignant lung and intestinal tumors.
-On 11 December 2004, he was interred with a state funeral at the Nieuwe Kerk, Delft.
+Bernhard died of lung cancer at the age of 93 at University Medical Center Utrecht in Utrecht on 1 December 2004.
+Ten days later, he was interred with a state funeral at the Nieuwe Kerk, Delft.
 Bernhard's funeral was different from those of Prince Claus and Queen Juliana in that Bernhard's coffin was transported on the undercarriage of a cannon instead of in the traditional carriage used when the coffins of Prince Claus and Queen Juliana were transported to Delft.
 Together with the playing of many military marches and the forming of guards of honour by Second World War veterans this gave the funeral procession a military character as the late Prince, a Second World War veteran, had wished.
 As a final tribute to his former military role in the Royal Netherlands Air Force, three modern F-16 jet fighters and a World War II Spitfire plane performed a low flypast during the funeral in a classic missing man formation.

 In popular culture

 In the years after Bernhard died his life story has been the inspiration for literature, theatre, television and comic books.
 In 2010 fact and fiction of the life of Bernhard was portrayed in a Dutch television series.
-In a biographical dissertation by Dutch journalist and historian Annejet van der Zijl published in March 2010, Bernhard was called "a failure" in the history of the Dutch Royal Family and a "creature of his own myths".
+In a biographical dissertation by Dutch journalist and historian Annejet van der Zijl published in March 2010, Bernhard was called "a failure" in the history of the Dutch royal family and a "creature of his own myths".